 Essential ingredients to hiring in 4K

-- Time and patience.
-Clarity takes time.
+• Discipline, not haste.
+Clarity needs room to form, not a clock counting down.
 Rushed decisions blur judgment and amplify bias.
 Desperation is gravel in the cake mix.

 The payoff